29 Painting Tool Hacks To Get Your Projects Rolling

 For small paint jobs, I find a four-inch paint roller works great with an old gallon-size iced tea jug serving as a disposable roller tray.
 I just cut out part of the plastic to create a place to dip the roller.
 It even has a built-in carrying handle.
 When I’m done, I just throw the jug away. — Fred Thies.
 Here’s another creative way to reuse a jug in the shop.

 Always have a paint can opener on hand when you’re ready to start a painting project.
 Use pliers or a multitool to slightly bend open the loop of the opener.
 Then hook it onto the handle of the paint can you just purchased.

 Extend the life of your paint thinner with this brush-cleaning system.

 Drill 3/16-in. holes in the bottom of an empty tuna can.
 Place the can in the jar with the bottom facing up, and fill the jar with paint thinner.
 Clean your brush by rubbing the bristles across the holes in the tuna can.
 The debris will settle to the bottom of the jar, leaving fresh cleaning solution for the next time. — Daniel Cappiello.

 Portable Roller Stand

 Ripping a long board on a small portable table saw can be downright dangerous without extra support.
 If you don’t have a helper to control the board, clamp a short-nap paint roller to a sawhorse as a temporary roller stand.
 (Tighten the clamp firmly to prevent slipping.)
-As you move around your work area, carry the sawhorse along (readjust the roller height if necessary).
+As you move around your work area, carry the sawhorse along (adjust the roller height if necessary).
 Now you’ll always have support to safely cut long boards. — William A. Goldbach.
-Plus: Check out these table saw tips and tricks.

 Shoe Box Painting Kit